joewing/memsim/README.md

 Building
 ------------------------------------------------------------------------------
-Assuming GNAT is installed (GNAT is part of GCC: http://gcc.gnu.org), simply run 'make'.
+Assuming GNAT is installed, simply run 'make'.
+Note that GNAT is part of GCC: http://gcc.gnu.org.

 Usage
 ------------------------------------------------------------------------------
-There are two main programs of interest: memsim and memgen.  memsim is the memory simulator and subsystem optimizer.
-It takes a main memory specification and generate an optimized memory subsystem using memory traces or one of the built-in benchmarks.  memgen takes a memory subsystem specification as input and generates synthesizable VHDL.
+There are two programs of interest: memsim and memgen.  memsim is the memory simulator and subsystem optimizer.
+It takes a main memory specification and generates an optimized memory subsystem using memory traces or one of the built-in benchmarks.  memgen takes a memory subsystem specification as input and generates synthesizable VHDL.